lavaeater/turbo-rocket-ultra/README.md

 * allow specifying sprite dimensions
 * draw lines over texture for sprites
 * iterate over lines and tag them with some kind of metadata
+* save this data so it can be loaded later

-That's what we should do now
+That's what we should do now.

 ## Paused: Towers!!